MuhiimAli/curiosity-model-MuhiimAli-PaulineNguyen/README.md

 ### Signatures
 In our model, we used the following two signatures:
 - Board:
   - This signature represents the Mancala board.
 For simplification purposes, we modeled it as a "stack".
 It consists of 8 slots in total, which include 6 holes and two Mancalas.
-Please see below for a visual representation of the board.
+Please see above for a visual representation of the board.
 - Player:
   - We have an abstract player signature, which is extended by Player 1 and Player 2.
 Since Mancala is a two-player game, we only needed to model two players.
 ### Predicates